michaeledwards0/secure-ai-deployment-azure-/docs/02-network-architecture.md

 ## Overview

 With identity established in Phase 1, Phase 2 builds the network layer that will house the AI workload.
-This phase implements a **hub-spoke topology** — the standard Microsoft Cloud Adoption Framework pattern for isolating workloads while centralizing shared security services (bastion access, future firewall/DNS) in one place.
+This phase implements a **hub-spoke topology** — the standard Microsoft Cloud Adoption Framework pattern for isolating workloads while centralizing shared security services (bastion access now, additional shared services later) in one place.

-By the end of this phase, the AI workload will have no public network exposure: administrative access happens exclusively through Azure Bastion (no public IPs on any VM), traffic between tiers is restricted by NSGs at every subnet boundary, and the network is peered but segmented — the spoke can be isolated from the hub without rebuilding anything, and the hub can support additional spokes later without touching this one.
+By the end of this phase, the AI workload will have no public network exposure: administrative access happens exclusively through Azure Bastion (no public IPs on any VM), traffic between tiers is restricted by NSGs at every subnet boundary, and every subnet's traffic is logged for observability.
+The network is peered but segmented — the spoke can be isolated from the hub without rebuilding anything, and the hub can support additional spokes later without touching this one.

 **Environment:** Personal Azure tenant (`contosoailabs.onmicrosoft.com`) | **Duration:** ~2-3 hours | **Standard:** SC-500 blueprint, CIS Azure Foundations Benchmark v2.0 — Network Security

 ### Design Rationale

 **Why hub-spoke instead of a single flat VNet:** A flat network means any compromised resource can potentially reach any other resource.
-Hub-spoke enforces segmentation by design — the hub holds shared services (Bastion now, Azure Firewall/VPN Gateway later if needed), while the spoke holds the actual AI workload resources.
+Hub-spoke enforces segmentation by design — the hub holds shared services (Bastion now, potentially a firewall or additional shared tooling later), while the spoke holds the actual AI workload resources.
 Peering is explicit and one-to-one, not transitive, so a future second spoke can't reach this one without a deliberate peering decision.

+**Why one spoke, not several:** This environment has a single workload — the AI service being built in Phase 3 — so a single spoke is the correct scope, not a simplification of it.
+The value of hub-spoke isn't the number of spokes; it's that the hub/spoke boundary exists at all.
+A second spoke (for example, a future data platform workload) could peer into the same hub without any change to this one, which is the actual point of the pattern.
+Building a second spoke with nothing to put in it would add complexity without a second workload to justify it.

 **Why Azure Bastion instead of public IPs + RDP/SSH:** Public IPs on VMs are a top scanning target — internet-wide port scanners find exposed RDP/SSH within minutes.
 Bastion provides browser-based access to VMs over TLS through the Azure portal, with no public IP ever assigned to the VM itself and no inbound ports opened on the VM's NSG.

 **Why NSGs at every subnet, not just the perimeter:** This is defense in depth applied to networking — sometimes called micro-segmentation.
 If one subnet is compromised, NSGs at each subnet boundary limit lateral movement to adjacent subnets rather than the entire VNet being flat and trusted.

+**Why NSG flow logs, deployed now:** A network with no traffic visibility is only as trustworthy as its rules are correct — if an NSG rule is misconfigured, flow logs are what surfaces that instead of the mistake going unnoticed.
+Enabling flow logs in this phase, rather than waiting for Phase 5's Sentinel workspace, means network-layer observability exists from the moment the network itself exists, rather than leaving a gap between when the network is built and when it's actually being watched.

+**Why Azure Firewall was evaluated and deliberately not deployed:** A centralized network firewall (for egress filtering, threat intelligence feeds, and forced tunneling) is the natural next step in a hub-spoke design and was seriously considered for this phase.
+It was scoped out specifically because of cost structure, not lack of awareness: Azure Firewall bills a fixed hourly fee for every hour it's deployed — starting around $0.395/hr on the Basic tier (roughly $288/month if left running continuously) — regardless of whether it processes any traffic, which doesn't fit a $50/month lab budget as an always-on resource.
+In a production environment with a real budget, this would be the next control added to this hub.

 ---

 ## Case Study

 ### Objective
-Build a segmented, least-exposure network foundation for the Contoso AI Labs environment prior to deploying any AI workload resources, ensuring no compute or service in this environment is reachable from the public internet and that administrative access requires no open inbound ports.
+Build a segmented, least-exposure, and observable network foundation for the Contoso AI Labs environment prior to deploying any AI workload resources, ensuring no compute or service in this environment is reachable from the public internet, that administrative access requires no open inbound ports, and that traffic across every subnet boundary is logged.

 ### Approach
 *[Fill in after execution — describe your reasoning for subnet sizing, why Bastion was chosen over alternatives, how the NSG rules map to least privilege, and any tradeoffs you made between the CIDR plan and future phase needs.]*